Childhood and Education Journey of Selena Gomez in Timeline

 The Purpose Driven Life: What on Earth Am I Here For?

 In 2021, over the first two seasons of Selena + Chef, $360,000 was raised for nonprofit organizations.
-Gomez also donated 10 percent of the net proceeds from her cookware line with Our Place to the Rare Impact Fund.
+Also in 2021, Selena Gomez donated 10 percent of the net proceeds from her cookware line with Our Place to the Rare Impact Fund, focusing on mental health awareness.

-May 2022: Hosting Mental Health Youth Action Forum
+May 2022: MTV and Rare Impact Fund host Mental Health Youth Action Forum

-In May 2022, MTV partnered with Selena Gomez and the Rare Impact Fund by Rare Beauty to host the Mental Health Youth Action Forum at the White House in coordination with the Biden-Harris Administration.
+In May 2022, MTV partnered with Selena Gomez and the Rare Impact Fund by Rare Beauty to host the Mental Health Youth Action Forum at the White House.

-In May 2022, Serendipity Brands, co-owned by Selena Gomez, donated $1 from every ice cream pint and product sold to the Rare Impact Fund.
+In May 2022, Serendipity Brands—which Selena Gomez is a co-owner and investor of—donated $1 from every ice cream pint and product sold to the Rare Impact Fund.

-June 2022: Speaking out against Roe v.
+June 2022: Statement on Roe v.
 Wade being overturned

 November 2022: Psychosis revelation

-In November 2022, Selena Gomez revealed that she had an episode of psychosis in 2018.
+In November 2022, Selena Gomez revealed she had experienced an episode of psychosis in 2018.

-November 2022: Premiere of Selena Gomez: My Mind & Me Documentary
+November 2022: Premiere and Release of Selena Gomez: My Mind & Me

 In December 2022, Selena Gomez donated exclusive items to the 2nd Annual ASCAP Foundation, which supports music education and talent development programs across the US.

-In 2022, Selena Gomez was honored with the first ever Mental Health Innovations Award for Excellence in Mental Health Advocacy by the Stanford Healthcare Innovation Lab and also received the Morton E. Ruderman Award in Inclusion by the Ruderman Family Foundation.
+In 2022, Selena Gomez was honored with the first ever Mental Health Innovations Award for Excellence in Mental Health Advocacy by the Stanford Healthcare Innovation Lab.

 October 2023: Signing of Artist4Ceasefire letter

-In October 2023, Selena Gomez signed an Artist4Ceasefire letter calling on President Joe Biden and Congress to call for an immediate cease-fire in Gaza.
+In October 2023, Selena Gomez signed an Artist4Ceasefire letter calling for an immediate cease-fire in Gaza and condemning the killing of Palestinian and Israeli civilians.

 In December 2023, Selena Gomez attended Ramy Youssef's fundraiser for Gaza.

-2023: Rare Beauty sales donation to the Rare Impact Fund
+2023: Sephora and Gomez donation to Rare Impact Fund

-From 2023-2024, Selena Gomez and Sephora are donating all 100 percent of global Rare Beauty sales to the Rare Impact Fund in honor of World Mental Health Day.
+From 2023 to 2024, Selena Gomez and Sephora donate all 100 percent of global Rare Beauty sales to the Rare Impact Fund in honor of World Mental Health Day.

-In 2023, Billboard included Selena Gomez's song "Send It On" in their list of The 100 Greatest Disneyverse Songs of All Time.
+In 2023, Billboard included the song "Send It On", which Selena Gomez performed on, in their list of The 100 Greatest Disneyverse Songs of All Time.

-In 2023, Selena Gomez and her cosmetics brand Rare Beauty participated in the 53rd annual Los Angeles Pride Parade, and her Rare Impact Fund donated funds to The Trevor Project and Trans Lifeline, focusing on LGBTQ+ youth.
+In 2023, Selena Gomez and her cosmetics brand Rare Beauty, participated in the 53rd annual Los Angeles Pride Parade, as well as her Rare Impact Fund has been donating funds since the foundation for The Trevor Project and in 2023 for Trans Lifeline who focus on LGBTQ+ youth.

-In January 2024, Selena Gomez expressed a preference for acting over music, stating she only has "one more album in me."
-She revealed her singing career evolved from a hobby during her time with Disney and later mentioned feeling too old for pop stardom, but retracted this, affirming that "music isn't going away."
+In January 2024, Selena Gomez expressed a preference for acting over music, suggesting she only has "one more album in me".
+She clarified her statements later, indicating that "music isn't going away."

-In April 2024, Selena Gomez participated as one of the speakers at the Time 100 Summit, discussing mental health protection, social media, and other important issues.
+In April 2024, Selena Gomez participated as one of the speakers at the Time 100 Summit, discussing mental health protection and social media.

-May 1, 2024: Rare Beauty Summit dedicated to mental health awareness
+May 1, 2024: Rare Beauty Summit for mental health awareness

-On May 1, 2024, Selena Gomez held a special event dedicated to mental health awareness, the Rare Beauty Summit, offering resources and joined by U.S. Surgeon General Vice Admiral Vivek Murthy, who thanked Gomez for creating the Rare Impact Fund.
+On May 1, 2024, Selena Gomez held a special event dedicated to mental health awareness called the Rare Beauty Summit, where she also offered resources to solve mental health problems, the U.S. Surgeon General Vice Admiral Vivek Murthy joined her at this event.

 September 2024: Inability to have children naturally

-In September 2024, Selena Gomez revealed her inability to have children naturally due to her health issues, and mentioned wanting to explore either surrogacy or adoption in the future.
+In September 2024, Selena Gomez revealed her inability to have children naturally due to her health issues and expressed her desire to explore surrogacy or adoption.

-In November 2024, Selena Gomez disclosed her suffering with small intestinal bacterial overgrowth (SIBO).
+In November 2024, Selena Gomez disclosed that she suffers from small intestinal bacterial overgrowth (SIBO).

-On December 11, 2024, Selena Gomez formally announced her engagement to Benny Blanco, following a period of media rumors.
+On December 11, 2024, Selena Gomez formally announced her engagement to record producer Benny Blanco.

-January 2025: Volunteer Work and Donations During 2025 Southern California Wildfires
+January 2025: Donations and volunteering during 2025 Southern California wildfires

-In January 2025, Selena Gomez volunteered to help distribute basic necessities during the 2025 Southern California wildfires, and with Rare Beauty, made donations to the Los Angeles Fire Department Foundation and World Central Kitchen.
-She also donated proceeds from her album anniversary pop-up to fight the wildfires.
+In January 2025, Selena Gomez volunteered to help distribute basic necessities to those displaced by the 2025 Southern California wildfires.
+Additionally, Rare Beauty and Gomez made donations to the Los Angeles Fire Department Foundation and World Central Kitchen, and all proceeds from sales of Rare products during the anniversary of her album Rare were donated to fight the wildfires.